tytydraco/yessleep/out/Theres_a_lady_sitting_in_the_tree_across_the_street_from_my_house_Theres_something_very_wrong_with_her.md

 "No. Not yet."
-I said through gritted teeth.
-77
+I said, through gritted teeth.

 "So she just…. sits up there then?"
 He asked.
-I could tell he wasbreathing breathingAs 4eudging me, 9th inning 9th inning me a fool for being afraid of a woman who hadn't done anything to me.
+I could tell he was thinking me a fool for being afraid of a woman who hadn't done anything to me.
 But he didn't know.
 He would though.